chnurepos/chnugram/README.md

 # CHNUgram

 A real-time messenger for Chernivtsi National University.
-Registration is restricted to @chnu.edu.ua email addresses.
+Registration is restricted to @chnu.edu.ua email addresses

 ## Stack